 In the Spot market, it works with the funds that the user has.
-If the user has 100 usdt, he/she can open a position for this amount and get a profit/loss on the entry and exit price of this capital.
+If the user has 100 USDT, he/she can open a position for this amount and get a profit/loss on the entry and exit price of this capital.

-On the Futures market, leverage is being used to open larger positions with less capital.
+In the Futures market, leverage is being used to open larger positions with less capital.

-For example, the same user who has 100 usdt, can use only 10% of his capital (10 usdt) and open a position with leverage x10, x20, x50, etc.
+For example, the same user who has 100 USDT, can use only 10% of his capital (10 USDT) and open a position with leverage x10, x20, x50, etc.

-This will allow him with an investment of 10 usdt, to open a position for 100, 200, or 500 usdt, and get higher profits.
+This will allow him with an investment of 10 USDT, to open a position for 100, 200, or 500 USDT, and get higher profits.